-11.3.1 Zooming in and out
+11.3.1 Zoom Using the Left Mouse Button

 To zoom in and enlarge a subdomain of the data, select the Zoom option.
-Then use the left mouse button to click on a region of the map and hold down the button to draw a rectangle around the region of interest.
+Then hold down the left mouse button and use the mouse to click on a region of the map and then draw a rectangle around the region of interest.
+To zoom out click on the map in the right bottom corner using the left mouse button, and while holding down the left mouse button, move the mouse to the upper left corner and then release the left mouse button.